zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/ongoing.md

 **• Smart Contract Multi-input Multi-output Transactions Allocation in Sharded Blockchain.**

--Multi-input multi-output transactions are common due to the existence of smart contracts.
+- Multi-input multi-output transactions are common due to the existence of smart contracts.
 However, existing allocation methods in sharding can not tackle with them appropriately.
 We propose a fast hypergraph partition algorithm for the allocation problem in blockchain sharding.

 Blockchain Sharding × Graph Machine Learning:
 -